-This blog aims to cover the main questions that arise when choosing whether to invest or move to Portugal.
+This guide addresses the main questions that arise when choosing whether to invest or move to Portugal.

-While Portugal is listed as one of the most attractive countries to live in Europe, we will explain the main points necessary to be aware of when deciding and selecting Portugal as the next step you take.
+While Portugal is one of the most attractive countries to live in Europe, we will explain the main points necessary to be aware of when deciding and selecting to reside in Portugal.

 US Immigration Statistics

 More and more Americans are moving to Portugal every year.

 There are various reasons for this attraction, but it usually starts with a mixture of awe for the incredible climate (mild winters and hot and dry summers), and appreciation for its privileged geographical location(centred between Europe, Africa, and America).

 It’s part of the European Union so that expats can enjoy visa-free travel throughout Europe’s historic cities and striking landscapes.
 The country connects well with most European capitals, Africa, and South America, where it shares solid cultural and linguistic ties.